TerryV8/click-count/docs/aws.md

 => Download .csv  # make sure to download the credencial

 - DNS, with Route 53:
-Add a domain name if need it
+Register a domain name if need it

 Add the IAM console credentials to our local server, so Terraform can do its job: